-Maureen Healy is a popular author, speaker and expert working with parents and their highly sensitive children.
+Maureen Healy is an author, speaker and expert working with parents and their highly-sensitive children.

-Izzy Kalman is the author/creator of the website Bullies2Buddies.com and a serious critic of the anti-bully movement.
+Izzy Kalman is the author and creator of the website Bullies2Buddies.com and a critic of the anti-bully movement.

 Eileen Kennedy-Moore, Ph.D., is the author of many books including Smart Parenting for Smart Kids: Nurturing Your Child's True Potential.

-Laura Martocci, Ph.D., former Associate Dean at Wagner College, is the author of Bullying: The Social Destruction of Self.
+Laura Martocci, Ph.D., is a former associate dean of Wagner College, and the author of Bullying: The Social Destruction of Self.

-Gail F. Melson, Ph.D., is Professor of Child Development and Family Studies at Purdue University.
+Gail F. Melson, Ph.D., is a professor of child development and family studies at Purdue University.